GraycenMacNeill/BulkEmailBomber/README.md

 # Bulk Email Bomber
-Bulk Email Bomber (BEB) is a tool designed to efficiently send large volumes of emails using Gmail to a specific recipient.
-It can be used for purposes such as mass notifications or testing a company's email infrastructure.
+Bulk Email Bomber (BEB) is a general use tool designed to efficiently send large volumes of emails using Gmail to a specific recipient.

-BEB is a simple solution to testing large scale iinfrastructure which sends emails at a rapid pace.
+BEB allows users to mass sendings of bulk email campaigns with randomized subject lines and body content.
+This feature helps to avoid email stacking and prevent emails from being flagged as spam, ultimately improving deliverability and engagement.
+By customizing their campaigns, users can tailor their messages to specific needs and increase the likelihood of reaching their target audience.

 - [Showcase Video](https://youtube.com/@GraycenMacNeill)<br >

-BEB allows users xto customize the subject line with random words, letters, and symbols so that emails do not stack.
-Body content can also be randomzed with words, letters, and symbols for further variation.
+## Features:

+- Choose from pre-defined templates: Select from a variety of pre-designed templates which include ascii code symbols, letters, numbers, and words.

+- Generates randomized subject lines: Automatically create unique subject lines using a combination of random words, letters, and symbols.
+This helps to avoid email stacking and improves deliverability.

+- Generates randomized body content: Automatically create unique body content using a combination of random words, letters, and symbols.
+This can help to prevent emails from being flagged as spam and increase engagement.

 > [!IMPORTANT]
 > ### Limitations: